OctopusDeploy/blog/blog/2022-10/mapping-manual-deployments/index.md

 When you have a manual release process, an existing document or checklist usually describes the steps to install the software.
 Your current documentation might also detail who can perform each action.
 Before you re-create this in Octopus, it's worth spending some time refining the stages to determine who does what, in which order.

-If your document is lengthy, you try dividing it with headings that provide a natural task list.
+If your document is lengthy, try dividing it with headings that provide a natural task list.

 You should end up with something similar to the following checklist: